francg/IxD-A_SCL_systematic_mapping_articles/README.md

-# IxD-A_SCL_systematic_mapping_articles
+# IxD&A Journal Special Issue - Smart City Learning: Opportunities and Challenges

+Technology-enhanced Smart City Learning: a Systematic Mapping of the Literature

-Contains the list of articles selected for the systematic mapping of literature
+This repository contains the references of the articles selected for the systematic mapping process.
+Files are provided in CSV, Zotero RDF and BibTex formats.